-Within the dynamic educational landscape STEAM has emerged as a transformative approach, fostering creativity, critical thinking, and interdisciplinary problem-solving skills.
+In the dynamic landscape of education, the integration of Science, Technology, Engineering, Arts, and Mathematics (STEAM) has emerged as a transformative approach, fostering creativity, critical thinking, and interdisciplinary problem-solving skills.
 As educators strive to enhance the effectiveness of STEAM education, it becomes imperative to evaluate how pedagogical theories are translated into meaningful classroom practices.
 At the core of STEAM education lies a myriad of educational theories that serve as the bedrock for designing effective instructional practices.
 Constructivism, for instance, posits that learners actively construct knowledge by engaging with their environment, emphasizing hands-on experiences and collaborative learning.
 In the context of STEAM, this theory aligns with the philosophy of learning through experimentation and project-based activities, where students can explore real-world problems and construct their understanding.

-The integration of educational theories into STEAM practices is a complex and multifaceted endeavor that requires a deep understanding of pedagogical frameworks and their application in educational settings.
+The integration of educational theories into STEAM (Science, Technology, Engineering, Arts, and Mathematics) practices is a complex and multifaceted endeavor that requires a deep understanding of pedagogical frameworks and their application in educational settings.
 Several scholarly works provide valuable insights into this subject, offering theoretical foundations and practical implications for the integration of STEAM education.
 Ng et al. (2022) present an integrative review and inSTEAM conceptual framework for integrating STEAM practices in early childhood education, emphasizing the importance of early childhood education in shaping students' future learning experiences.
 Similarly, Dahal (2022) discusses transformative STEAM education as a praxis-driven orientation, highlighting the need to bridge the gap between philosophy, theory, and practice in STEAM education.
 These works underscore the significance of integrating educational theories into STEAM practices to create meaningful and transformative learning experiences for students.